dtonhofer/prolog_notes/naming_and_symbols/README.md

 ![Example 3](pics/Example_3.png)

-Example of a list backbone, having arbitrary terms as list items, and the empty list atom terminating the list.
+Example of a list backbone, having arbitrary terms as list items, and the empty list atom terminating the list:
+A _Closed List_.
 Note that this is a tree structure.

 ![Example_Compound_Term_List](pics/Example_Compound_Term_List.png)

 Example of a list backbone that is "open-ended" as used in the "difference list" pattern.
 A fresh term is terminating the list.
+This is a _Open List_ and it is generally written paired with `-` with a fresh variable referencing the fresh term:  `[a,b,c,d|U]-U`.
+One can regard this as representing "the set of lists with the given prefix".

 ![Example_Compound_Term_Open_List](pics/Example_Compound_Term_Open_List.png)

+By construction, and asymmetrically, Prolog does not allow one to specify a list that is "open on its front", one can only say is that there might be _N_ unknown items, where each item is represented by a fresh term, and _N_ is known: `[U0,U1,U2,a,b,c,d]`.

 ## More Vocabulary